DillonBarker/notes_app/README.md

 # Notes App Using Pure Javascript

+## Goals:
-Build a notes app as a frontend, single page web app.
-You'll be guided through this by the high-level challenges listed below.
-However, there will be no walkthroughs.
+- Build a notes app as a frontend, single page web app.
+- Use a self curated testing framework

 User Stories: